serbrach/datasciencecoursera/README.md

 # datasciencecoursera
 Course Project
 ## Course Project
-The objective is to consolidate all data in one tidy dataframe that can be analyzed easily.
+The objective is to consolidate all data from the mobile data in one tidy dataframe that can be analyzed easily.

 In the process the following variables where created

 features<- Has the column names of the data